tklebel/rOpenSci-blog/draft.md

 web-scraping but had no knowledge of XPATH-expressions and how to access certain parts of the document directly.
 After some stumbling around, I had found `xml2::as_list()` and was very happy: I could turn this unpleasant creature of XML into a pretty list, which I was accustomed to.
-Since I tracked all my steps via git, you can join in on my joy:
+My happiness is obvious when looking at the relevant commit message and the corresponding changes.

 ![](screenshots/lists.png)

-Then I would use something
-like `listviewer::jsonedit()` to inspect the elements, and extract what I needed.
-The approach was cumbersome, and the code was not pretty, since the original documents are deeply nested, and the structure is not always the same.
+After turing the XML into a list, I would use something like `listviewer::jsonedit()` to inspect the elements, and extract what I needed.
+The approach was cumbersome, and the code was not pretty, since the original documents are deeply nested, and the structure was not always the same.
-But it worked, and I was happy with it.
+But it worked, and I was happy with it, for the time being.

 My functions looked something like this: